 You already know that drywall sanding generates a crazy amount of dust.
-A sander won’t change that, but it can make enormous strides towards managing it.
-The best drywall sander will come with a hose that you can readily connect to a collector so that nearly 100% of the dust winds up contained.
+A sander won’t change that, but it can make enormous strides toward managing it.
+The best drywall sander will come with a hose that you can readily connect to a collector so that nearly 100% of the dust is contained.

-Some sanders don’t come with a hose but, likely, they can still be connected to your dust collector – you just need to have or get the hose.
-And you can either use a special connector to make the ends compatible, or you can use the universal tool – duct tape – to secure the ends together.
+Some sanders don’t come with a hose but can likely still be connected to your dust collector; you just need to purchase the hose.
+And you can either use a special connector to make the ends compatible, or you can use the universal tool (duct tape) to secure the ends together.

 No dust collector?

 If you don’t have a dust collector, you can still attach your sander to your shop vac in the same way.
-The downside to the shop vac, though, is that you will have to stop and clean out the filter very often.
+The downside to the shop vac is that you will have to stop and clean out the filter often.
 The benefit of the dust collector is that it auto-cleans its filter.
 With a shop vac, you get to do it.

 #2 – Performance

-Using a drywall sander isn’t hard, exactly, but there is a bit of an art to it.
+Using a drywall sander isn’t hard, but there is a bit of an art to it.
 Once you get the hang of it, the sander should make your life easier by creating smooth walls and ceilings.
 Some sanders struggle to do this even in the hands of experienced tradesmen.
-If a machine you’re considering has reports of swirling and gouging the walls or causes the paper cover to tear away, that’s a red flag.
-A good drywall sander will make your job exponentially faster and easier – any that don’t should be avoided.
+If a machine you’re considering has reports of swirling and gouging the walls or causing the paper cover to tear away, that’s a red flag.
+A good drywall sander will make your job exponentially faster and easier;– any that don’t should be avoided.